phetsims/equality-explorer/doc/lock-scenarios.md

 2. Put '1' on the left plate, nothing on the right plate.
 3. Turn the lock on.
 4. Drag '1' off the left plate.
-5. Verify that the equivalent term '1' is created on the right side, and the inverse term '-1' is created on the plate.
+5. Verify that the equivalent term '1' is created on the right side, and the inverse term '-1' is created on the right plate.
 6. Release the dragged term above the plate.
-7. Before the dragged term reaches its plate, drag the inverse term off the right plate.
+7. Before the dragged term reaches its plate, drag the inverse term -1 off the right plate.
+The result is 2 on the left plate, 1 on the right plate.
-6. Verify that the dragged term and equivalent term return to their respective plates, and the inverse term is _not_ replaced by the equivalent term.
+8. Release the dragged term above the plate.
+The result is 2 on the left plate, 0 on the right plate.